RoadieHQ/marketing-site/content/docs/integrations/aws-resources/index.md

 For quick experimentation, you can use `AWS<ResourceType>ReadOnlyAccess` policies provided by AWS, but the best practice is to allow only specific needed operations.

+If you are using AWS CloudFormation, there is a linked CloudFormation template on the AWS Resources Configuration page which can be used to generate the needed assumable role.

 ##  Step 3: Configure your Roadie instance to use the new role